openfun/richie/README.md

     cd app

-We choose to run our application in a virtual environment and manage our Python dependencies using `pipenv` which you can install with pip:
+We choose to run our application in a virtual environment.

+For this, we'll install `virtualenvwrapper` and add an environment:

-    pip install pipenv
+    pip install virtualenvwrapper

-You can now open a new shell with the virtualenv activated:
+You can open a new shell to activate the virtualenvwrapper commands, or simply do:

-    pipenv shell

-If packages are not installed:

-    pipenv install --dev
+    source $(which virtualenvwrapper.sh)

+Then create the virtual environment for `fun_cms`:

+    mkvirtualenv fun_cms --no-site-packages --python=python3

+The virtualenv should now be activated and you can install the Python dependencies for development:

+    pip install -r requirements/dev.txt

-The "dev" option installs packages specific to a dev environment and should not be used in production.
+The "dev.txt" requirement file installs packages specific to a dev environment and should not be used in production.

 ### Settings